Location: Court

 No-one could have guessed that the power had died

-We could have gone home but we all stayed inside and we
+We could have gone home but we all stayed inside – and we started to sing.

 Sure Naylorman would manage to pull off his tricks